PrasadnHatole/PrasadnHatole/README.md

 - 👋 Hi, I’m @PrasadnHatole
 - 👀 I’m interested in Web Development,HTML,CSS.
-- 🌱 I’m currently learning BTECH Electrical Engineering.
+- 🌱 I’m currently learning B-TECH Electrical Engineering.
-- 💞️

 <!---
 PrasadnHatole/PrasadnHatole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.